PathakPankaj7/PathakPankaj7.github.io/_pages/about.md

 Currently, I am part of the
 <a href="https://www.phy.cam.ac.uk/">Cavendish Laboratory</a> at the University of Cambridge, working in the Microelectronics group with
 <a href="https://www.ciccarelli.phy.cam.ac.uk/">Prof. Chiara Ciccarelli</a>.
-Currently, my work focuses on superconducting spintronics, exploring the interplay between superconductivity and magnetism to advance ultra-low-power computing devices.
+At Cambridge, my work focuses on superconducting spintronics, exploring the interplay between superconductivity and magnetism to advance ultra-low-power computing devices.
   </p>
 </div>